AJBotVerse/RequestTrackerBot/README.md

 1. Deploy your Bot on Heroku
 2. Add Bot to your group & make it admin.
 3. Add Bot to your Channel & make admin there as well, also make sure to give permission to Post Messages, Edit Messages & Delete Messages.
-4. After you added bot to both group & channel successfully (With Admin Rights) forward a message from your Channel to Bot.
-5. Now any user of group can request for content by using #request Keyword.
+4. Now any user of group can request for content by using #request Keyword.

 ## Support Telegram Group and Channel